Sean T. Williams

-Sean is an Associate in the Energy, Infrastructure, Project and Asset Finance Practice with a focus on project finance and banking in Latin America.
+Sean is an Associate in the Energy, Infrastructure, Project and Asset Finance Practice with a focus on project finance and other forms of structured finance in Latin America.

 Before joining the firm, Sean served two years as a law clerk to the Honorable Susan R. Bolton of the United States District Court for the District of Arizona.